The Odyssey of Tea: A Brief History

 Teas All Over The World

 This is a condensed version of the globetrotting journey our little tea leaf made.
 Almost all corners of the world have their own unique varieties and customs for enjoying tea.
-Here, we only discussed varieties of camellia, the true tea plant.
+We only discussed varieties of camellia, the true tea plant.
 However, many cultures enjoy herbal teas that are exclusive to their regions.

 Tea has been loved and appreciated through all climates and cultures.
 Whether brewed for religious ceremony with Zen Buddhists, or enjoyed on a porch swing in Alabama, the same leaf unites communities.
 It’s a beautiful world, and its diversity can be tasted in each unique cup of tea.